thebracket/bgame/README.md

 # Nox Futura (formerly Black Future)

-An open-source game combining elements of Dwarf Fortress, Civilization, Warhammer, Douglass Adams, and more.
+An open-source game combining elements of Dwarf Fortress, Civilization, Warhammer, Douglas Adams, and more.
 It's very much in development, so don't expect miracles - or a finished experience - yet!

 Please visit [our website](http://bracketproductions.com/index.php/blackfuture/) for more information, download links, etc.